Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Implementation Detail for Motion Execution

 In the case of ``CI-DDP \textbf{without} simulation'', the contact-implicit MPC using a single shooting method generates multi-contact motion, achieving the desired configuration, as depicted in Figure~\ref{figure:ddp_initial_divergence} (a)-(c).
 However, the case of ``CI-DDP \textbf{with} simulation'' exhibits divergence in the early stages of the overall motion, as shown in Figure~\ref{figure:ddp_initial_divergence}.

-In CI-DDP cases, initialization is achieved by a roll-out of the torque trajectory from the previous solution.
-However, within the hard contact model, where forces acting at a distance do not exist, a slight height difference of foot can lead to unplanned contact loss.
+In CI-DDP cases, initialization is achieved by a roll-out of the torque trajectory.
+However, within the hard contact model, a slight height difference of foot can lead to unplanned contact loss.
 In Figure~\ref{figure:ddp_initial_divergence} (d), the right front (RF) leg is shown to lose ground contact prematurely.
 Instead of maintaining contact throughout the entire prediction horizon (N=20), the foot loses contact after just 5 time steps.
 Consequently, this alters the torque deployment, originally planned for ground reaction force (GRF), accelerating the joint velocity and eventually resulting in the divergence of joint position, observed in Figure~\ref{figure:ddp_initial_divergence} (e).
 Such changes also pose challenges in maintaining balance due to insufficient GRF.
 As a result, the initialized trajectory deviates significantly from the solution trajectory of the previous step.